How to get more bang from your health insurance buck.

 What are 'junk' health policies and who are they actually hurting?

 When purchasing a policy don’t just focus on price and opt for the cheapest option.
 Many of these policies are commonly referred to as ‘junk’ policies because they are virtually useless in terms of health coverage and only really serve to provide tax benefits by helping holders avoid the Medicare Levy Surcharge.

-Many of these ‘junk’ policyholders receive a nasty surprise when claiming on things like hospital admissions, physio bills and ambulance services.
+Many of these ‘junk’ policyholders receive nasty surprises when claiming on things like hospital admissions, physio bills and ambulance services.
 In these situations, people often find themselves either significantly or completely out of pocket and these bills can run into the thousands.
 In short, trying to save $100 dollars in the short-term can end up costing you $10,000 in the long-run.

 Comprehensive cover can make good financial sense

 It is also important to ensure that your policy covers you for any situation, both good and bad.
 Life has a way of surprising you with tweaked joints, mystery ailments and even surprise additions to the family.
-As such holding a comprehensive level of cover can make good financial sense… particularly for those who lead active and at times hazardous lifestyles such as firefighters, state emergency services, nurses or paramedics, and also those who volunteer and depend on good health to continue activities they are passionate about, such as surf lifesaving.
+As such, holding a comprehensive level of cover can make good financial sense… particularly for those who lead active and at times hazardous lifestyles such as firefighters, state emergency services, nurses or paramedics, and also those who volunteer and depend on good health to continue activities they are passionate about, such as surf lifesaving.

 It’s also important to consider the excess on your hospital policy which is an out-of-pocket payment that you must outlay exclusive of any hospital policy benefits.
 An excess is typically payable upon each hospital admission.
 As expected, cheaper policies have higher excesses and higher value policies have lower excesses and in the case of providers such as Emergency Services Health, there is no excess at all for any adults and dependent children on its policies.

 There is nothing more important than your health and wellbeing and that of your family